empeje/clarinet/README.md

   - **Continue**: Continue execution until hitting a breakpoint or completing execution (`continue` or `c` command)
 - Evaluate and print the result of any expression (`print` or `p` command)

-To initiate a debug sessionm, first enter the REPL console using:
+To initiate a debug session, first enter the REPL console using:

 ```
 clarinet console